 - a.
 Strict adherence to ALL safety precautions for protection purposes. - b.
-A second dosimeter will be provided and is to be worn at the student's waist, to monitor fetal dose.
+A second dosimeter will be provided and is to be worn at the student's waist, to monitor fetal dose. - c.
+At any time that the pregnant students feels she is working in an unsafe area or under conditions she feels detrimental to herself or fetus, stop immediately and report to the clinical instructor. - d.

-- d.
 At no time and for no reason will the pregnant student place herself in the primary beam of radiation. - 4.
 If a student chooses to temporarily leave the program, every effort will be made to assure a successful return to the program.
 As always, return into the program after a break is dependent on clinical space availability and student may be asked to remediate clinically or didactically as part of her return.